 A Public Art Destination

 There is a comprehensive plan to establish Barangaroo as a major public art destination.
 Outside the distinctive Macquarie Bank on Shelley Street, is a cluster of what seem to be enormous, larger than life pottery bowls or vases.
-Later I read that they are supposed to be coffee cups.
-Of course.
-With currently over 16000 workers in Barangaroo, plenty of coffee is drunk here each day.
-Unfortunately, I can’t find any information about the sculptor.
+I’ve recently discovered that they are “Anenome”, created in 2009 by Anton James.
+Four of the vessels hide air vents from the car park below.
+What a great way to disguise essential but visually unappealing infrastructure.

 Opposite the coffee mugs a squonky circle of bronze tubes reminiscent of organ pipes surrounds what is possibly a utility structure.
 Flat bronze pieces with phrases and sentences etched into them intersperse the tubes.
 They tell a story of Barangaroo and the original inhabitants of this area.

 I read that the Aboriginal words for daughter are durunang and dilbung dilboong.
 The latter means small brown bird.
 Barangaroo and Bennelong called their daughter Dilboong.
 Unfortunately, this sculpture has become an area where smokers congregate.
 Again, I can’t find any more information about this interesting piece.

 As I walk towards the Darling Harbour foreshore, two men wearing high viz vests and Barangaroo identification walk towards me.
 I brace myself.
 Photographer friends have been accosted by security for taking photos.
 I’m ready with my “spiel” as the Barangaroo Delivery Authority who manages Barangaroo has rules of behaviour which state that people may not take photos (without authorisation) for commercial purposes.
 The men walk past me without a more than a glance in my direction.
 Perhaps my friends were the early guinea pigs when Barangaroo had only just opened.